 Platform for online MOOCs co-creation

-The platform, enabled by Yammer and accessible upon registration, will gather the representatives of population cohorts involved in the offline Communities of Practice, but it will be also open to other individuals wishing to join the online co-creation.
+The platform, accessible upon registration, will gather the representatives of population cohorts involved in the offline Communities of Practice, but it will be also open to other individuals wishing to join the online co-creation.